omahs/pdr-backend/READMEs/get-rose-on-sapphire.md

 Then, you'll be withdrawing ROSE to your web3 wallet.

 - If the exchange supports withdrawal directly to Oasis Sapphire Paratime: great, do that directly!
 Then you can skip step 3.
-- It it doesn't support direct: first, send to Oasis Emerald Network.
+- If it doesn't support direct: first, send to Oasis Emerald Network.
 Then, follow step 3.

 ⚠️ Sending to the wrong address or network will likely result in the loss of your tokens.
 To minimize risk: send a small test amount first, and double-check the receiving address and network.